 To reiterate shopping advice from the previous years, here’s a few things you should probably think about if you decide to place an order for a holiday gift from Funranium Labs:

 Steins of Science Availability is Limited: I am maintaining some inventory, but not much.
-At the moment, I have nothing in stock but expect to get fresh dewars in the next two weeks.
+A few more should show up in the next week.
 If you really, really want one and the one you want is not available, contact me sooner rather than later so I can do my best to get one for you ASAP.

 BBotE Is Perishable: When refrigerated, it has a shelf-life of about three months (possibly longer, but I’m only going to quote three).
 If you’re going to wrap it up and put it under the tree, this is a present to put out on Christmas Eve and the promptly put back in the fridge after unwrapping.
 Alternatively, embrace the idea of the holiday season and decide to give it to the recipient immediately, for all days are special.
 For shipments going directly to people as gifts, I stick a consumption guide in the box, with a note of who ordered it for them, and stamp the box “REFRIGERATE ON RECEIPT”.